Blessed Eusebius of Esztergom

 He died on 20 January 1270 in Pilisszentkereszt after a serious illness.
 On his deathbed, he invited his brothers to be faithful to the rules, practice fraternal charity and give good example.
 He passed away pronouncing the names of Jesus and the Virgin Mary.
 He was buried in the crypt of the church founded by him.

-It is little known that he has never been officially beatified.
+- It is little known that he has never been officially beatified.
 The veneration he had enjoyed for centuries was recognized by the Holy See in 2009 at the request of Cardinal Péter Erdő.
-His memorial on 20 January.
+His memorial is on the 20th of January.